Introduction to the Terrain Integrated Rough Earth Model (TIREM)

 • Atmospheric absorption

-STK uses TIREM as an option for the Atmospheric Absorption Model in RF Link Budget computations.
+The STK software uses TIREM as an option for the Atmospheric Absorption Model in RF Link Budget computations.

 To make the most efficient use of the TIREM analysis, you should follow these guidelines: